mbencik/Rust-learning/FS_error_system/Error propagation pitfalls.md

-# The ultimate solution for error propagation
+## The ultimate solution for error hadling, and compiler handling
 ```rust
 let yaml_data: YamlData = serde_yaml::from_reader(reader)?;
 ```